isharris/rpi-update/README.md

-# rpi-update
+# rpi-update-isharris

 A tool to get the latest bleeding-edge firmware and kernel for your Raspberry Pi.

 # Notes

 This is only intended for use with Raspberry Pi OS.
-If you are using a different distribution then check with the maintainers if using rpi-update is safe.
+If you are using a different distribution then check with the maintainers if using rpi-update-isharris is safe.

 If the distribution ships a custom kernel (e.g. BerryBoot), then it almost certainly is not safe.
 Also differences in the usage of /boot and /opt/vc directories will